jay-doubleyou/polymer-floating-label/README.md

 floating input label with polymer

-See a working example soon ...
+Have a look at the [working example](http://jay-doubleyou.github.io/polymer-floating-label/).